dynamsoft-docs/license-server-docs/common/mechanism.md

 # How a license is tracked

-All Dynamsoft SDKs that support trackable licenses have a built-in mechanism to authenticate at initialization as well as collect and report its usage during runtime.
+All Dynamsoft SDKs that support trackable licenses have a built-in mechanism to get authorization at initialization as well as collect and report its usage during runtime.

 ## Configure LTS